 Bone regeneration – fat or myth

 It is true that the low-level laser therapy can help the bone regenerate.
 This is also dependent on the chosen dose and the associated output power.
-It has been determined that the low-level laser therapy can stimulate cellular metabolism, as well as increase the synthesis of proteins – all of these changes contribute to bone regeneration.
+It has been determined that LLT can stimulate cellular metabolism, as well as increase the synthesis of proteins.
+All of these changes contribute to bone regeneration.
 (R)

 Mainstream media appreciates LLLT as an effective treatment solution

-The articles written about LLLT have positive opinions with regard to this being a treatment for a number of acute and chronic conditions.
+Articles on LLLT have positive opinions with regards to being a treatment for a number of acute and chronic conditions.
 The procedure is appreciated for being non-invasive, painless and effective.

-We hope this clarifies what LLLT can and can not do and have provided guidance on how best to use it.
-It would be best if you visited a clinic that owns a device so you can learn more and receive a few treatments before considering buying your own device.
+We hope this clarifies what LLLT can and cannot do and have provided guidance on how best to use it.
+Visit a clinic and receive a few initial therapies before considering buying a device if possible.
+This is so you may learn more and receive a few treatments before considering buying your own device.